formlio/forml/docs/lifecycle.rst

 Test
 """"

-Simply run through the unit tests defined as per the :doc:`testing` framework.
+Simply run through the unit tests defined as per the :ref:`testing` framework.

 Example: